|UCAS code||C700||Duration||4 years (MBiochem)|

-The Biochemistry Department in Oxford is one of the largest in Europe, and is subdivided into research areas: Cell Biology, Development and Genetics; Chromosomal and RNA Biology; Infection and Disease Processes; Microbiology and Systems Biology; and Structural Biology and Molecular Biophysics.
+The Biochemistry Department in Oxford is one of the largest in Europe, and is subdivided into the following research areas: Cell Biology; Development and Genetics; Chromosomal and RNA Biology; Infection and Disease Processes; Microbiology and Systems Biology; and Structural Biology and Molecular Biophysics.
 The department is extremely active in research, with about 300 postgraduate students and research staff.
 The breadth and excellence of these activities are reflected in the scope of the undergraduate course and underpin the teaching.
 The department has superb research and teaching facilities and excellent digital resources together with access to a wide range of online and print journals.

 Research placements/international opportunities

 An important aspect of the Oxford Biochemistry course is its fourth-year project, lasting 23 full-time weeks, which provides an opportunity to pursue an in-depth research project under the supervision of an academic member of staff.
 You choose a project, plan your research programme, design your experiments and present your results to other researchers in the field.
 The experience gained is much valued by employers.
 The project also gives you the opportunity to reflect on your aptitude and enthusiasm for a research career.